lmaze/amazing-css-table-grid/README.md

 ## Why another grid ?

 Almost all current grid systems are based on the display `inline-block` CSS property or on floating elements.
 There are several problems and limitations with this approach.
 For example it is not possible to easily make columns of the same height or vertically aligning column content.
-The use of negative margins can also be problematic.
 So here is a grid based on the display `table` property which making some kind of magic ;-)

 ## Compatibility